nabeelaccount/simple-docker/README.md

 This is a simple example on dpeloying a web application using docker and nodeJS.

+## How to run the application locally
+prerequist:
+- Running docker service

+1. Please build the docker image:
+- docker-username: Your Docker account username
+- application-name: A name you would like to give to the application

+`docker build -t <docker-username>/<application-name>`

+2. Run the application locally using the following command:
+`docker run -p 8080:8080 <docker-username>/<application-name>`

+3. Visit localhost:8080 on your web browser.
+You should see the following message `You're amazing` because you are 😃

 ## Dockerfile
 ```
 # specify base image